Skip to content

 So is lactic acid vegan?

-Good to know: Did you know that also Animals die for milk have to?
-In the linked article, I show you why this is unfortunately the case.
+Good to know: Did you know that also for milk animals die have to?
+In the linked article I show you why this is unfortunately the case.

 Which vegan foods contain lactic acid?